128technology/docs/docs/cli_reference.md

 ## `clear arp`

-Clear the entire ARP cache or a subset if arguments are provided.
+Refresh the entire ARP cache or a subset if arguments are provided.

 #### Usage